IeuanPriede/The-Roman-Empire/README.md

 Google Fonts was used to import the chosen fonts for use in the site.

 * For the Page Title I have used the google font [Cormorant] ('https://fonts.googleapis.com/css2?family=Cormorant:ital,wght@0,300..700;1,300..700&display=swap')
+* For the Page Content I have used the google font [Karla] ('https://fonts.googleapis.com/css2?family=Karla:ital,wght@0,200..800;1,200..800&display=swap')

+### Imagery

+As the website is called The Roman Empire, I wanted to use an image for the page background of a Roman structure (colosseum ) to give the user the feeling that they are visiting an ancient Roman site.